 6 Quick Tips to work around Injuries in Group Fitness Classes

-As somebody that has had my fare share of accidents and injuries (I have had 3 knee surgeries!), I feel I am more than just qualified on paper to offer advice on this.
+As somebody that has had my fair share of accidents and injuries (I have had 3 knee surgeries!), I feel I am more than just qualified on paper to offer advice on this.
 With a sensible approach, often there is nothing stopping you taking part.

 1. Speak to your Instructor